 Elastic Cloud is the official hosted Elasticsearch and Kibana offering, from the creators of Elasticsearch, Kibana, Beats, and Logstash.
 This is not the same as Amazon's AWS Elasticsearch Service.
 You can see details in this post.

 Elastic Cloud offers a 14-day free trial.
-Your email address is all you need to sign up, no credit card is required.
+Your email address is all that you need to sign up, no credit card is required.

 In this post, we will see how to: